somyakantdash/Nillion-Verifier-Node-Run-Full-Guide/README.md

 8️⃣ You Can Check,faucet from here/Check Block & Replace - https://testnet.nillion.explorers.guru/

-9️⃣ Do This Step, After 1hr And wait for syncing the latest block height
+9️⃣ Do This Step, After 5-10 minute And wait for syncing the latest block height
 ```
-docker run -v ./nillion/accuser:/var/tmp nillion/retailtoken-accuser:v1.0.0 accuse --rpc-endpoint "https://testnet-nillion-rpc.lavenderfive.com" --block-start 5114183
+docker run -v ./nillion/accuser:/var/tmp nillion/retailtoken-accuser:v1.0.0 accuse --rpc-endpoint "https://nillion-testnet-rpc.polkachu.com/" --block-start 5306704
 ```

-Note - Replace To The Latest Block Height (It’s Imp to minus -20 to 40 Block Height, just Replace To latest Block height)
+Note - Replace To The Latest Block Height (It’s Imp to minus -5 to 10 Block Height, just Replace To latest Block height)

 Important Points
 - If You Saw Registered = True(Means You did all the steps correctly),